 How did this happen in Delaware?
 For years the PSC let DNREC determine if the cost cap was met.
 DNREC stalled for five years in finalizing a cost cap calculation regulation, and then manipulated the calculations to be much lower than it actually was.
 Successful lawsuits moved the responsibility for the cost cap calculation regulation to the PSC.
-The lawsuits, re-writing the regulation, and resistance from DNREC in supplying required data ate up more time.
-The first honest calculation of the cost cap was just completed in time for the decisive PSC hearing.
+The lawsuits and re-writing the regulation ate up more time, and the first honest calculation was just completed over DNREC resistance in refusing to send required information to the PSC.